ianvermeulen/memristor_simulations/README.md

 ## GrapherThree.py
 This program is used to graph synaptic weights for a 3-layer network.
 It's behavior is very similar to Grapher.py.

-## DONE_weights50_2.dat
-An example of weights from a completed run of Simulation.py with M=50.

 #mnist.pkl.gz
 The MNIST digit set in pickled form.